 The second biggest mistake couples still make is breaking up the ownership of tasks.
 Fair Play is based on the tenet of an ownership mindset.
 Instead of having a helper, the idea is to have a partner who owns tasks and takes them completely off your plate.
 If your kid wants to ski, one person should do all the research, planning, and execution.

-Similarly, if your husband is going to make a meal, it shouldn’t mean you pick the menu and get the groceries, and he cooks.
-That’s merely executing your wife’s dinner plans.
+Similarly, if your partner is going to make a meal, it shouldn’t mean you pick the menu and get the groceries, and they cook.
+That’s merely executing someone else’s dinner plans.

 Q: What’s fascinating in your recent work is that you realized that even when the domestic workload is more balanced, people still report missing something.
 You talk about it as the unicorn space.